GabrielBalzer/tedsquest_documentation/srs.md

 ### 3.1.7 Functional Requirement Seven - Customization

 It shall be possible to customize the main character, the stickman.
+This requirement is outdated for the actual scope.

 ### 3.1.8 Functional Requirement Eight - Upgrade

 It shall be possible to upgrade the weapons and powerups by purchasing objects by both, real money and collected coins from the playthrough.
+This requirement is outdated for the actual scope.

 ### 3.1.9 Functional Requirement Nine - Update the Application

 The application shall update itself automatically, without user input.
+This requirement is outdated for the actual scope.

+### 3.1.10 Functional Requirement Ten - Jump

+It shall be possible to make the player jump.

+### 3.1.11 Functional Requirement Twelve - Move Right

+It shall be possible to move right in order to collect coins and avoid obstacles.

+### 3.1.12 Functional Requirement Thirteen - Shoot

+It shall be possible to shoot or destroy objects.
+Objects are boxes.
+In a first integration step there will be only one way to destroy the boxes, by running through them.

 ## 3.2 Usability